-An alleged victim may file a formal written complaint requesting investigation of alleged Title IX sexual harassment.
-The written complaint must include basic information concerning the allegation of sexual harassment (i.e., date, time, location, individual(s) who alleged engaged in sexual harassment, description of allegation).
+1. An alleged student victim and/or their parent/legal guardian may file a formal written complaint requesting investigation of alleged Title IX sexual harassment.
+The written complaint must include basic information concerning the allegation of sexual harassment (i.e., date, time, location, individual(s) who allegedly engaged in sexual harassment, description of allegation, etc.).

-Employees who need assistance in preparing a formal written complaint, are encouraged to consult with the HRO/Title IX Coordinator.
+Students who need assistance in preparing a formal written complaint are encouraged to consult with the HRO/Title IX Coordinator.

 - 2. In certain circumstances, the HRO/Title IX Coordinator may file a formal complaint even when the alleged victim chooses not to.
-Examples include if the respondent (person alleged to have engaged in sexual harassment) has been found responsible for previous sexual harassment or there is a safety threat within the school district).
+Examples include if the respondent (person alleged to have engaged in sexual harassment) has been found responsible for previous sexual harassment or there is a safety threat within the school district.
 In such cases, the alleged victim is not a party to the case, but will receive notices as required by the Title IX regulations at specific points in the complaint process. - 3.
-In accordance with the Title IX regulations, the HRO/Title IX Coordinator must dismiss a formal complaint under this Title IX procedure if: a) the conduct alleged in the formal complaint does not constitute sexual harassment under the Title IX regulations and this policy; b) if the conduct alleged did not occur within the scope of the school district's education programs and activities, or c) did not occur in the United States. - 4.
-In accordance with the Title IX regulations, the HRO/Title IX Coordinator may dismiss a formal complaint under this Title IX procedure if: a) a complainant withdraws the formal complaint, or withdraws particular allegations within the complaint; b) the respondent is no longer employed by the school district; or c) there are specific circumstances that prevent the school district from gathering evidence sufficient to reach a determination regarding the formal complaint. - 5.
-If a formal complaint is dismissed under this Title IX procedure, the HRO/Title IX Coordinator will promptly and simultaneously send written notices to the parties explaining the reasons.
-Parties have the opportunity to appeal dismissals in accordance with subsection I below.
+In accordance with the Title IX regulations, the HRO/Title IX Coordinator must dismiss a formal complaint if: a) the conduct alleged in the formal complaint does not constitute sexual harassment under the Title IX regulations and this policy; or b) if the conduct alleged did not occur within the scope of the school district's education programs and activities, or c) did not occur in the United States. - 4.
+In accordance with the Title IX regulations, the HRO/Title IX Coordinator may dismiss a formal complaint if: a) a complainant withdraws the formal complaint, or withdraws particular allegations within the complaint; b) the respondent is no longer employed by or enrolled in the school district; or c) there are specific circumstances that prevent the school district from gathering evidence sufficient to reach a determination regarding the formal complaint. - 5.
+If a formal complaint is dismissed under this procedure, the HRO/Title IX Coordinator will promptly and simultaneously send written notices to the parties explaining the reasons.
+Parties have the opportunity to appeal dismissals in accordance with subsection I below. - 6.
+If the conduct alleged in a formal complaint potentially violates other laws, Board policies and/or professional expectations, the school district may address the conduct under the applicable policy/procedure.

-6. If the conduct alleged potentially violates other laws, Board policies and/or professional expectations, the school district may address the conduct under Section 2 or another applicable policy/procedure.
+C. Emergency Removal or Administrative Leave

-C. Administrative Leave
+The Superintendent may remove a student from education programs and activities on an emergency basis, or place an employee on administrative leave during the complaint procedure:

-The Superintendent may place a respondent on administrative leave during the complaint procedure:
+1. If there is a determination (following an individualized safety and risk analysis) that there is an immediate threat to the physical health or safety of an individual arising from the allegations of sexual harassment.
+Examples of such circumstances might include, but are not limited to, a continued threat of violence against a complainant by a respondent, or a respondent's threat of self-harm due to the allegations.

-- If there is a determination (following an individualized safety and risk analysis) that there is an immediate threat to the physical health or safety of an individual arising from the allegations of sexual harassment.
-Examples of such circumstances might include, but are not limited to, a continued threat of violence against a complainant by a respondent, or a respondent's threat of self-harm due to the allegations. - 2.
-The respondent will be provided notice of the administrative leave, and will be provided an opportunity to challenge the decision following the removal (this is an opportunity to be heard, not a hearing).
-The respondent has the burden to demonstrate why the emergency leave was unreasonable. - 3.
-Any such decision to place an employee on administrative leave shall be made in compliance with any applicable disability laws, including Section 504 of the Rehabilitation Act and the Americans with Disabilities Act.
+- 2. The respondent (and in the case of a student, their parent/legal guardian) will be provided notice of the emergency removal or administrative leave, and will be provided an opportunity to challenge the decision following the removal (this is an opportunity to be heard, not a hearing).
+The respondent has the burden to demonstrate why the emergency removal or administrative leave was unreasonable. - 3.
+Any such decision shall be made in compliance with any applicable disability laws, including the Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act and the Americans with Disabilities Act.